All Episodes

 dan friesen

-He's also seeming to be very enthusiastic about war with Mexico, right.
+He's also seeming to be very enthusiastic about war with Mexico, which is just nuts.

 alex jones